leftdevel/leftdevel.github.io/_drafts/reactjs-form-validation.md

 ---
 layout: post
-title:  "ReactJS forms overview"
+title:  "ReactJS forms validation"
-date:   2015-04-14 15:00:00
+date:   2015-04-16 15:00:00
-categories: reactjs state forms
+categories: reactjs forms validation
 ---
 Controlled vs uncontrolled components and not breaking the single source of truth principle.
 Client side vs server side validation handling.
 And other things you should consider when building forms.